Ayehu/custom-activities/HyperV/README.md

 **HyperVExportVMSnapshot** - Activity to cxport a virtual machine checkpoint to disk.

 **HyperVCopyFileToVM** - Activity to copiy a file to a virtual machine.

+**HyperVGetVMMemory** - Activity to get the memory of a virtual machine or snapshot.